 Douglas-fir beetle (Dendroctonus pseudotsugae) is the most destructive bark beetle of mature Douglas-fir forests in western North America.

 The most apparent indicators of Douglas-fir beetle infestation are small groups of dead and dying Douglas-fir trees.
-When a tree is dying from Douglas-fir beetle, its needles fade from green to red-brown before starting to drop off.
-Fading foliage occurs about one year after trees have been attacked, typically after adult beetles have emerged.
-Other symptoms of Douglas-fir beetle infestation may include:
+Infested trees have their needles fade from green to red-brown (rust colored) before starting to drop off.
+Fading foliage occurs about one year after trees have been attacked, typically after adult beetles have emerged and left for another green tree.

 Ongoing management of Douglas-fir forests is the most effective long-term strategy for reducing tree losses from Douglas-fir beetle.
-Thinning overly dense stands of trees, to reduce the competition between trees, is the most successful forest management strategy to promote tree vigor.
-Options for management include:
+Thinning overly dense stands of trees, to reduce competition and promote tree age and species diversity, is the most successful forest management strategy to promote tree vigor.

-Douglas-fir Beetle (561 KB PDF) – New 2016
+Douglas-fir Beetle (561 KB PDF)